BenKluger/C-/Assignment 1/README.md

 This is the first assignment for my OOP C++ course.
-I was to find a product of two even squares, if possible.
+The task was to find a perfect square such that the last two digits are odd.
+If there is no such number, state so.
+The result was that there is no such perfect square such that the last two digits are odd.
+While I could not check every number up to infinity, I searched up to the largest integer value (that formed a perfect square), which was somewhere around 65,000 in this project.